 Patrol Teams consist of a leadership group of 6 members: a Captain, at least one Vice Captain, ARTC, IRB Driver, IRB Crew & and a nominated Bronze Medallion holder.
 There are also a number of other Bronze medallion (or higher) and Surf rescue Certificate holders.
 There are 16 Patrol teams plus 1 Carnival patrol.
 In 2017-2018 13 teams will do 7 patrols, while the remaining 3 will do 6 Patrols.
 Due to the number of senior carnivals, the Carnival Patrol team has 7 Patrols this year.

 Each Patrol Team captain has had the opportunity to select a roster that suits their team.
 Each Patrol Team patrols on a mix of public holiday weekends, and AM/PM and Saturday/Sunday patrols.

 Qualified members are required to Patrol

 If you have not been already allocated to one of the teams, and are an SRC or Bronze Medallion holder (or higher award), then you must contact the Patrol Officer at email@example.com to be allocated to a team.
 The Patrol teams and the Patrol Roster are listed on the club website.

 Individual Patrol Agreements

-If you think that you may miss a patrol you are required to organise a substitute with like for like awards.
+If you think that you may miss a patrol you must organise a substitute with like for like awards BEFORE the patrol.
 If your substitute does not show up, they will have those patrols hours recorded as “No Show” (Default Hours).

 Make Up Patrols

-Have already done a Substitute Patrol on a date prior to the No Show
+- Have already done a Substitute Patrol on a date prior to the No Show, or

 Members cannot participate in more than one patrol per day